stanfordhpccenter/soleil-x/README.md

 $ USE_CUDA=?
 USE_OPENMP=?
 USE_GASNET=?
 USE_HDF=? scripts/setup_env.py --terra-url 'https://github.com/StanfordLegion/terra.git' --terra-branch 'luajit2.1'
 ```

-or (if not using GASNET, or it's already installed system-wide):
+or (if LLVM is installed system-wide, and you're not using GASNET):

 ```
 $ cd "$LEGION_DIR"/language